jsh/git-paleontology/prezi.md

 ## [Software Paleontology](https://prezi.com/8l8fqqyk6pue/software-paleontology/)

-1. What shall we study?
+1. Everyone loves Paleontology

-1. We have the entire history
+1. We have an entire history

   * We can build the first